b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 Please note that first time you start the test container, it will take time to build, this because it's building wheels for the phython libraries.

-If you don't need the test and did not activate the IS_TEST, it's better to remoce the container.
+If you don't need the test and did not activate the IS_TEST, it's better to remove the container from docker compose.

 ## 6 - resource footprint analysis